Electron7-7/graphx/README.md

 <img src="https://github.com/user-attachments/assets/7b795eb4-574c-4760-87ba-497b336df9db" width="400"/>
 <img src="https://github.com/user-attachments/assets/6afd76e4-0f0e-48d6-862b-973da095fa21" width="400"/>

+## Update: Custom Mapping!
+Creating a `theatres/` folder next to the game executable and putting custom `.gt` files in it will let GraphX find and load your custom Theatres!
+It even does so every time you switch Theatres with the arrow keys, so no restart needed and changes are updated almost instantly!

 ## Update: GT Files!

 No, not Gran Turismo, "GraphXTheatre" files are the newest addition to the GraphX game engine, and I am thoroughly proud of my horrible code.
 In a nutshell, I decided to create my own custom file format for creating Theatres and I wanted to do so without using any tutorials or guides (just StackOverflow and tenacity).
 It was very painful, but very informative!
 I created my own lexer, parser, and interpreter for a file format/syntax that I also invented, again, without any guides or even learning what the difference between a lexer and a parser is until after I had finished (i.e: right now as I'm writing this, lmfao).
 If you want an in-depth guide to this new file format, check out the [GraphX Theatre Syntax Documentation](https://github.com/Electron7-7/graphx/blob/trunk/src/theatres/docs/graphxtheatre_syntax_documentation.md).